mad4octos/Annotator_GUI/README.md

 labels_name: 'ClickType'
 ```

-If a different extracted frame rate has been used (i.e., other than 3fps), change the video_fps value on line 83.
+If a different extracted frame rate has been used (i.e., other than 3 FPS), change the `video_fps` value on line 83.

 Other values in the `template_configs.yaml` can be left as the default, or can be changed as desired.